 - Analgesic use had dropped considerably after 30 days use of NEM®

 Although there are some joint supplements containing NEM, in my opinion, Superior Joints is by far the best formulated joint supplement.
-Superior Joints is specifically formulated for arthritis and contains NEM® together with hyaluronic acid, turmeric, ginger and tart cherries to support joint health.
+Superior Joints is specifically formulated for arthritic & joint pain and contains NEM® together with hyaluronic acid, turmeric, ginger and tart cherries to support joint health.

 There are hundreds of glucosamine joint supplements on the market which can be confusing.
 Glucosamine is normally produced naturally within the body and is essential for maintaining healthy cartilage, the tissues between bones which helps to keep the joints flexible.
-As we age, our bodies fail to manufacture sufficient glucosamine and so glucosamine supplements are used to help maintain joint mobility.
+As we age, our bodies fail to manufacture sufficient glucosamine and so glucosamine supplements such as glucosamine sulphate are used to help maintain joint mobility.
 Glucosamine is thought to help the cartilage retain water and to prevent its breakdown.

 Glucosamine is controversial.
 Trials involving its use produce mixed results varying from no better than a placebo effect to a significant improvement in joint pain and function.
 The largest study to date, Glucosamine/Chondroitin Arthritis Intervention Study, GAIT, involved 1600 people with osteoarthritis of the knee.
 The first phase of this study found a small subset of patients who experienced significant pain relief when taking glucosamine combined with chondroitin.
 The second phase results found that neither glucosamine nor chondroitin slowed down joint damage.
 In the next two year phase, glucosamine and chondroitin were found to be as effective as a prescribed pain killer for joint pain suggesting that this nutrient provided benefits when used on a long term basis.
-Most Glucosamine joint supplements are derived from shellfish and so please check the label as there are other options available.
+Most Glucosamine and chondroitin joint supplements are derived from shellfish and so please check the label as there are other options available.